GeekerHWH/GeekerHWH.github.io/content/en/blogs/miniKube.md

 This page is the note for learning Kubernetes, I took this from the Udemy course [@Mumshad Mannambeth](https://www.udemy.com/course/learn-kubernetes/?couponCode=KEEPLEARNING)

+## Theory
-## Concepts
+### Concepts
-- Node: a physical or virtual machine where k8s installed, and it's where containers will be launched by k8s.
+- Node: a physical or virtual machine where kubelet was installed, and it's where containers will be launched.
 - Cluster: a set of nodes grouped together
 - Master: responsible for orchestration and monitor the status of nodes
 - [Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/)